📌 Overview

 Post-split: EXISTS Clauses

-Post-split, SQL like below no longer works when these tables aren’t in the same DB.
+Post-split, the SQL below doesn’t work when users and posts (example models) aren’t in the same DB.

 SELECT users.*